Ok, so I qualified for the lifeline program, and received my phone in like two weeks.Fine.

 I had to order a new card, and I was charged $3.
 I said I shouldn't be charged for it, because his representative told me wrong information.
 I still got charged.
 I asked if there was a way to expedite the card since I have a trip coming up in 10 days, and he said there wasnt.

 I called later and spoke with a different agent, who said they couldn't speed up the card, since they just hand it off to the postal service, but he was much nicer than the first agent, and told me I can call Tuesday for the tracking number, or just check my email.I asked best buy if they can cut, and they said yes, so hopefully I can use my iPhone.

 This reviewer shared experience about poor customer service and wants this business to read this review and look into the issue (if any).
-The author is overall dissatisfied with Tag Mobile.
-Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.
+This person is overall dissatisfied with Tag Mobile.
+Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

 Also, you can continue reading comments about Tag Mobile.